Telcos must keep customers and the public informed when there is a major outage or a significant local outage to a telecommunications network.

 - use telecommunications networks to supply carriage services to end-users

-- have been notified by another carrier about a major outage.
+- have been notified by another carrier about a major or significant local outage.

 - carriage service providers that: